How Hard is the Psychology Licensure Exam Really? No Sugarcoating

 29 Jan 2026

 Let’s be real.
 If you’ve ever wondered whether the Psychology Licensure Exam is hard, the answer is a loud, slightly sarcastic yes.
-But it’s the kind of hard that comes with a payoff like dragging yourself through a brutal gym session and emerging stronger, just with more acronyms and fewer endorphins.
+But it’s the kind of hard that comes with a payoff, like dragging yourself through a brutal gym session and coming out stronger, just with more acronyms and fewer endorphins.

-This blog isn’t here to wrap the truth in cotton candy.
-It’s here to help you figure out just how tough this exam is, why it’s that way, and what you can do to survive it without developing a personal vendetta against Carl Jung.
+This blog isn’t here to sugarcoat the truth.
+It’s here to help you understand just how tough this exam really is, why it’s designed that way, and what you can do to survive it without developing a personal vendetta against Carl Jung.

 What You’re Actually Tested On

 And yes, the word “advanced” is in there on purpose.
 This isn’t a recycled undergrad exam with new fonts.
-These are graduate-level topics that want to know if you really get it or if you’ve just been nodding through your lectures.
+These are graduate-level topics that require you to know if you really get it or if you’ve just been nodding through your lectures.

 Let’s Talk Numbers